learn-co-curriculum/python-p4-validation-flask-sqlalchemy-validations-lab/README.md

 This is a **test-driven lab**.
 Run `pipenv install` to create your virtual environment and `pipenv shell` to enter the virtual environment.

+To generate a database using the provided models, from `lib/` run:

 ```bash
 $ alembic upgrade head